 This is the place to start if you have never used PowerVision Configuration Studio Software before or are looking for a refresher.
 In this section we will be using version 2.8, however, many of the principles covered here are easily translated into other versions of PowerVision.
 Depending on the version you are using, there may be some limitations and other ways of accomplishing some of the tasks covered in this section.
 So it is encouraged to download version 2.8 while going through this lesson.
 The configuration that is developed here builds upon itself.

-The following link has files you will need to complete this training.
+Once you have PowerVision Configuration Studio up and running, click the below link has to download the files you will need to complete this training.

 - PDF versions of the design pad we use to prototype design concepts

 - the final version of the configuration you will be creating

 There is also a PDF version of the workbook you can use instead of this online version these files are located in the link below.